-On a regular basis we’re starting to see plans that have $2500, $3,000, $5,000+ deductibles.
+On a regular basis we’re starting to see plans that have $2500, $3,000, $5,000+ patient deductibles.
 Regardless of whether or not there’s an HSA setup, that’s a lot of money that needs to come out of the patients’ pockets before the bulk of the insurance kicks in.
 In fact, two-thirds of HDHP insured patients state they would face financial hardship if they had to pay their full deductible.
-That increase in patient responsibility brings with it major collection challenges that we’ll discuss later on.
+That increase in patient deductible responsibility brings with it major collection challenges that we’ll discuss later on.

-At Rivet, we work with a lot of surgical centers where surgeries cost $2,000+ -- that’s a lot of money being shifted from the insurance responsibility onto the patient.
-With these HDHPs, the bill is no longer just an insurance claim.
-Across the calendar year, we’re seeing an average of ~30% of the bill coming from patient balances.
-Considering the seasonality of meeting deductibles, that number is typically much higher earlier in the year.
 With many of the practices Rivet works with, as they run patient cost estimates and reconcile to bills, we’re seeing 40-60% of the bill coming from patient responsibility in the early months of this year (January-March).
 On top of these higher patient balances, we’re also seeing less and less procedures being covered by copay only.
-Instead, these procedures will go towards the deductible, co-insurance, and/or an out-of-pocket maximum.
+Instead, these procedures will go towards the patient's deductible, co-insurance, and/or an out-of-pocket maximum.

 With this shift in responsibility, practices now have to cater to a payer that is entirely different from the insurance companies.
 The standard operational processes (claims, filing windows, denials, appeals, etc) you have in place to collect the bulk of your revenue simply (and obviously) will not work with patients.
 Patients are humans, with different documentation, needs, and behaviors.